Kira714/agentic-architect-sprint/README.md

 - **Configuration**: Supports both local and remote MCP server setups

 The MCP integration demonstrates the system's interoperability and ability to work seamlessly with other AI systems.

-### 5. AI Leverage ✅

-**Did you use AI coding tools to deliver a "weeks worth of work" in 5 days?**

-Yes, the system was built using AI coding assistants (Cursor, Claude) to rapidly scaffold, generate, and debug code:

-- **Comprehensive System**: Multi-agent architecture with 5 specialized agents, persistent checkpointing, real-time streaming, and dual interfaces (React + MCP)
-- **Rapid Development**: Delivered production-ready system with complex features in 5 days
-- **Complex Architecture**: Supervisor-Worker pattern, Blackboard state management, checkpointing, human-in-the-loop, MCP integration
-- **Code Quality**: Despite rapid development, code is modular, well-documented, and production-ready

 ---